Reading time: 4 minutes

 Another alternative for SuperStream-compliant reporting and payments is a messaging portal.
 This is a tool for converting contribution data for your employees to a SuperStream-compliant format and sending the data to the relevant super funds on your behalf.

-Although the messaging portal sends the contribution data for you, you still need to make an electronic payment to the super funds for your employee contributions.
+Although the messaging portal sends the contribution data for you, you still need to make electronic payments to the relevant super funds for your employees’ super contributions.

 Your messaging portal provider and financial institution can provide more details.